arizona-linguistics/colrc-v2/README.md

       `python3 misc/dropbox-sync.py`

-      If you get a permissions error when running the script, you can use the command below to fix the permissions you need (for 'username', substitute your username):
+      If you get a permissions error when running the script, you can use the command below to fix the permissions you need (if the file/folder that has the permissions issue is different, substitute `file_data` with that file/folder):

-      `sudo chown -v -R username:username file_data`
+      `sudo chown -R $USER file_data`

 5. Then you may finally start our development environment as a background process!